-The first known use of Chaignoux as a surname occurred in the France in the Forez
+The first known use of Chaignoux as a surname occurred in the Forez

-region.
-Chaignoux was a name for a person who lived in Forez.
+region of France.
+Chaignoux was originally a name for a person who lived in Forez.

 Early Origins of the Chaignoux family